 You may plant your tuber when you receive it, but keep the soil almost completely dry until September.
 Or you may store it in a paper bag in a cool spot until autumn.
 If you see a wiry shoot emerge in autumn, it is time to plant it (the shoot is the foliage, not the root).

-A 1 gallon pot (4 liters) is a good size for 1 tuber, and 3 gallons will hold 3 tubers.
-For soil, use a well-draining mix.
+A pot about 5 inches (13 cm) is a good size for 1 tuber, and 7 inches (18 cm) will hold 3 tubers.
+For soil, use a very well-draining mix.
 A typical mix is 1 part quality potting soil to 1 part coarse horticultural sand or perlite.
 An alternate mix is 1 part coir fiber to 2 parts perlite or coarse sand, with some slow-release fertilizer mixed in.
 Don't add lime to the mix.
 Plant the tuber 2 inches (5 cm) deep.